RuichenQi/RuichenQi.github.io/_posts/2023-10-06-Delay in CMOS Integrated Circuits.md

 Even for series transistors, we can also use first-order RC network to model cause the error in estimated propagation delay from the first-order approximation is less than 7%.
 Even in the worst case, where the two time constants are equal, the error is less than 15%.

-When we consider a node, what we need to take into consideration is the parasitic capacitances of the logic cells before the node and the gate capacitances of the logic cells behind the node.
+When we consider a node, what we need to take into consideration is the diffusion capacitances of the logic cells before the node and the gate capacitances of the logic cells behind the node.
 All these capacitances should be connected to the node we are considering.

 ### Elmore delay